 Citations are publications that use Tocris products.

 Currently there are no citations for Hemokinin 1 (human).
 Do you know of a great paper that uses Hemokinin 1 (human) from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area